Accelergy-Project/timeloop-accelergy-exercises/exercises/timeloop/00-model-conv1d-1level/README.md

 ## Observations

 - Look at the structure of the `timeloop-model.stats.txt` file.
-  - It is divided into sections, one for each Arithmetic and Storage level in the hardware topology.
+  - It is divided into two main sections, one for Storage and Arithmetic levels, and the other for Networks connecting those levels.
+The Storage and Arithmetic section is itself divided into subsections, one for each Arithmetic and Storage level in the hardware topology.
   - Each section reports the level's specs (which may be user-defined, derived or default), followed by statistics from the model's execution of the mapping.
   - Some statistics are separated out into sub-sections for each data-space (such as Weights, Inputs, etc.)
-  - By convention, statistics for a network connecting an outer storage level to an inner storage level are reported as part of the outer level's statistics.
   - In these exercises, some statistics are reported as 0 because we are using a simple technology model plugin for Accelergy for this tutorial.
   - At the tail-end of the file are some aggregate statistics representing net performance and energy-efficiency.
 In many studies, we simply `tail` the stats file to obtain these summary statistics.
 - The only storage level is `Buffer`, which both acts as the backing store for all operand and result data-spaces, as well as the sole operand source and result destination for each arithmetic operation.